 Jaclyn & Kiara

 Jaclyn and Kiara took a big step this month.
 With the financial changes they’ve made over the course of Project Money, they decided they can afford to leave their second jobs, reducing their hours from 60–70 per week to only 40.
 As they discussed with their coach, Jamie, prioritizing their physical and emotional wellbeing will be well worth the investment.
 Meanwhile, they’re continuing to work toward buying a home, starting by reducing their debt.
-See how they are utilizing the debt snowball method to get it paid off faster!
+They are utilizing the debt snowball method to get it paid off faster!

 Megan & Scott